frequency-chain/docs/pages/Guides/Gateway.md

 ## How Can I Integrate Frequency Gateway?

-Frequency Gateway is composed of independent, standalone microservices, allowing you to use only those components you need.
+Gateway is composed of independent, standalone microservices, allowing you to use only those components you need.
 These microservices provide simple APIs for interacting with various aspects of the Frequency network.

 ### Key Microservices: